Conical resolutions and cohomology of the moduli spaces of nodal hypersurfaces: Nodal quartics in

-{\bf Proof.} Conditions \ref{first} and \ref{three} can easily be checked using the following observations. \begin{itemize} \item The kernel of the Hessian of $f\in\Sigma$ at a point where $df=0$ is a vector subspace.
-Hence, if $\Sing(f)\supset\{(x,l_1),(x,l_2)\}$ and $l_1\neq l_2$, then for any $l\ni x$ we have $(x,l)\in\Sing(f)$\footnote{This fact (as opposed to the following two) can obviously be generalized to nodal hypersurfaces of arbitrary dimension and degree.}. \item Suppose $\Sing(f)\supset\{(x_1,l_1),(x_2,l_2)\}, x_1\neq x_2$, and $x_2\in l_1$.
-Then for any $x\in l_1$ we have $(x,l_1)\in\Sing(f)$ (in particular, the quartic defined by $f$ contains $l_1$ as a component of multiplicity $\geq 2$. \item There exists exactly one plane quartic with three cusps (modulo projective transformations).
-One can obtain such a quartic as the (complexification of the) curve traced by a point on a hoop of radius 1 rolling inside a barrel of radius 3 (see figure \ref{tricusp}). \end{itemize}
+{\bf Proof.} Conditions \ref{first} and \ref{three} can be checked using the following observations. \begin{itemize} \item The kernel of the Hessian of $f\in\Sigma$ at a point where $df=0$ is a vector subspace.
+So if $\Sing(f)\supset\{(x,l_1),(x,l_2)\}$ and $l_1\neq l_2$, then for every $l\ni x$ we have $(x,l)\in\Sing(f)$. \item Suppose $\Sing(f)\supset\{(x_1,l_1),(x_2,l_2)\}, x_1\neq x_2$, and $x_2\in l_1$.
+Then for every $x\in l_1$ we have $(x,l_1)\in\Sing(f)$; in particular, the quartic defined by $f$ contains $l_1$ as a component of multiplicity $\geq 2$. \item There exists exactly one irredicuble plane quartic with three cusps, modulo projective transformations.
+(By the Pl\"ucker formulas, such a quartic is rational; one then applies e.g.\ \cite[2.2]{namba}; as a side remark, one can obtain the trucuspidal quartic as the curve traced by a point on a hoop of radius 1 rolling inside a barrel of radius 3, see figure \ref{tricusp}). \end{itemize}

-Conditions \ref{sec}-\ref{four},\ref{last} and \ref{xxx} are easy to check directly.
+Conditions \ref{sec}-\ref{four}, \ref{last} and \ref{xxx} are easy to check directly.